AlviAhmed/work_table_light/README.md

 For an added bonus, I am also planning to add an RGB led strip.
 This is not only for fun (party mode) or aesthetic lighting (color scrolling potentiometer), but for utility.

 Since red light is better for your eyes, especially at night , I thought it would be great to have a type of night mode where the RGB light goes red and the white led turns off.
 Thus great for working late night.

+Schematic still a work in progress

 Hackaday: https://hackaday.io/project/164023-work-table-light